01. Most Organisations Do Not Collapse

 There are hundreds.

-The organisation has drifted from its original standard, and because the movement was gradual, nobody noticed how far it had travelled.
+The organisation has drifted from its original standard and, because the movement was gradual, nobody noticed how far it had travelled.

+This is why leadership matters.
 Leadership is not primarily about vision, charisma or authority.
 Those things may be useful, but they are not the essence of the role.
+Leadership exists to resist drift.
+It exists to maintain standards when compromise would be easier, to make expectations explicit when ambiguity would be more comfortable, and to address problems while they are still small enough to correct.

+Most organisations do not need rescuing from catastrophe.
+They need rescuing from gradual decline.
 The challenge is that drift never feels urgent.
-There is always a more immediate problem demanding attention.
-A customer issue.
-A budget pressure.
-A project deadline.
-A staffing shortage.
+There is always a more immediate problem demanding attention: a customer issue, a budget pressure, a project deadline or a staffing shortage.
+Meanwhile, the standard slips another fraction.
+Then another.
+Then another.

 Until one day the organisation finds itself accepting things it would once have rejected without hesitation.